google/badwolf/docs/command_line_tool.md

 2. Removing triples from a graph.
 3. BQL statements to bound backend performance.

-All this benchmarks run against synthetic data using two graph generators:
+All these benchmarks run against synthetic data using two graph generators:

 1. _Tree graph generator_: Given an arbitrary branching factor it generates the requested number of triples by walking an imaginary tree in depth first